 - Olympus’ Life Science Group is offering free use of demo microscopes to allow pathologists the ability to review cases remotely.

-- Olympus Respiratory America and Olympus Surgical Technologies America are making use of 3D printers to create face shields that will be donated to healthcare institutions.
+- Olympus Surgical Technologies America is making use of 3D printers to create face shields that will be donated to healthcare institutions.

 Olympus employees continue to support their local communities throughout this challenging time by volunteering and making personal donations, all while still closely following CDC protocols.

 - Olympus volunteers continue to deliver Meals on Wheels of the Greater Lehigh Valley weekly to those in need.
 Drop off is now curbside and with one person at a time, complying as closely as possible with CDC protocol.

 - Particularly during COVID-19, community organizations value the help of Olympus employee volunteers whose time is covered through a paid time off benefit.
 Employees have been using this time to make masks, host a teaching session online for local schools, or participate in other socially-distant activities that provide community support.

 - Some Olympus employees at home are using their time and personal resources to help out those on the frontlines of COVID-19.

 At Olympus, the health and wellbeing of our employees is our top priority.
 In view of the COVID-19 pandemic, many employees globally are currently working in shifts and/or from home.
 Additionally, Olympus has restricted all international business travel for the time being.

 The Work-From-Home guidance for employees is currently in place and continues to be re-evaluated based on local and national safety recommendations.
 Remote Olympus colleagues are socializing, networking and collaborating through Microsoft Office 365 tools and other technologies.
 Town Halls, hosted virtually for the first time, have been highly attended online.